 - Establishes clear procedures and practices for the storage, packing, labelling and secure delivery of medicines to the intended patients in accordance with the e-prescriptions received, and with the appropriate professional supervision by a qualified pharmacist in compliance with the Singapore Standard on Supply and Delivery of Medications and Good Distribution Practice (GDP) requirements.
 There should also be adequate patient interface processes to handle calls and queries related to medicines supply;

-- Establishes suitable Quality systems, including documentation and record keeping; internal audits, to ensure traceability of operations and control of e-pharmacy services;
+- Establishes suitable Quality systems, including documentation and record keeping; internal audits, to ensure traceability of operations and control of e-pharmacy service;

 For a start, e-pharmacies are not allowed to fill prescriptions electronically or make home deliveries for Controlled Drugs.

-HSA will conduct audits to monitor the e-pharmacy services to ensure compliance with regulatory requirements and will publish alerts on non-compliant or illegal e-pharmacy operators.
+HSA will conduct audits to monitor the e-pharmacy service to ensure compliance with regulatory requirements and will publish alerts on non-compliant or illegal e-pharmacy operators.

 Refer to Guidance Notes on Supply of Registered Therapeutic Products through e-pharmacy